top of page

 In what format will I receive my images?

-You will be able to download the full-resolution edited images as well as share them easily on social media.
+You will be able to download the full-resolution edited images, as well as share them easily on social media.
 You can favorite the images you love and order high-quality prints through my website.
-You will be provided with a print release, so you can order professional prints from your preferred vendor if you prefer not to order directly from ShootProof.
+You will also be provided with a print release, so you can order professional prints from your preferred vendor if you prefer not to order directly from ShootProof.

 What about prints?